andrewrk/node-yawl/README.md

 Returns a `Writable` stream which is sent over the websocket connection.
 Be sure to handle the `error` event of this stream.

-Note that any other text or binary messages you send while streaming are queued until the stream is finished.
+You may not send other text, binary, or stream messages while streaming.

-If the message is unfragmented, even control messages such as ping, pong, and close must be queued until the stream is finished.
+This method throws an error if you are in the middle of sending another stream.

 When you call `write()` on the `Writable` stream that is returned, if this websocket client does not represent a client connected to a server, the buffer you pass to `write()` will be modified in place.
 Make a copy of the buffer if you do not want this to happen.

-#### ws.sendFragment(finBit, opcode, length, [buffer])
+#### ws.sendFragment(finBit, opcode, buffer)

 This is a low level method that you will only need if you are writing tests or using yawl to test other code.